mittaldevanshi/DataChallenges/README.md

 # DataChallenges
-These are data challenges sent to me by companies I have interviewed for in the past.
+Data Challenges are fun to do!
+I have compiled by approach towards some of the challenges.